 This robot does not have enough power to clean such.
 It will be an issue with most (if not all) robot vacuums as these machines don’t have enough agitation and power for this task.

 The app itself is very stable and responsive.
-Though some folks have had trouble setting “No-Go” lines, a majority does not seem to have this issue.
+Though some folks have had trouble setting “No-Go” lines, most do not seem to have this issue.

 Where can I buy this?